singnet/dev-portal/docs/concepts/rfai.md

 ## Closing a Request

+  * Only the foundation can close a request after it has been approved.
   * Request owner can close the request before its approval from the foundation.
   * AGI tokens can be claimed back by the backers.
   * Request status will change to closed